BytewaveMLP/docker-drawpile-tools/README.md

 	--help # flags for dprectool go here
 ```

+`/drawpile/output` can be used as an output directory which is guaranteed writeable by the container, if you'd like to mount over this with a volume.

 ## Known issues

 - `drawpile-cmd -a` (merge annotations) doesn't work.
 This is probably due to the minimal image not including any fonts (yay Alpine!), or anything to handle fonts.